IskXCr/CG-Note-Misc/GAMES-202/markdown/Lecture03.md

 <img src="../images/Lecture03-img-11.png" alt="image-20230728180618799" style="zoom:50%;" />

 - Upper: Point Light, **umbra** only
+  - Inside the umbra of a light source, the viewer cannot see that light source.

 - Lower: Area Light, with **penumbra**
+  - Inside the penumbra of a light source, the viewer can see only part of that light source.

 ### Percentage Closer Filtering

 - Provides **anti-aliasing** at shadows' edges
-  - **Not** for soft shadows (PCSS, which is for soft shadows, will be introduced later)
+  - **Not for soft shadows** (PCSS, which is for soft shadows, will be introduced later)
   - **Filtering the results of shadow comparisons**
-    - In fact averaging the results
+    - Averaging the results of shadow comparisons
 - Why not filter the shadow map?
   - Texture filtering just averages color components:
     - You'll get **blurred** shadow map first